James Trobec: Bishop of Saint Cloud

 On July 5, 1897, Trobec was named by Pope Leo XIII to succeed the late Martin Marty as bishop of the Diocese of Saint Cloud.
 He received his episcopal consecration on September 21, 1897, from Archbishop Ireland, with Archbishop Frederick Katzer and Bishop John Vertin serving as co-consecrators, at the Cathedral of Saint Paul.

 Trobec led the diocese through a time of growth, with a particular focus on priestly vocations and Catholic education.
 By 1911, the Catholic population grew by 25,000, the number of priests and parishes both increased by 35, and there were two more hospitals.

 Retirement and legacy

+Rt.
+Rev. James Trobec, Bishop of Lycopolis, from My Message, Official Organ of the Diocese of St. Cloud (St. Cloud, Minnesota), Volume 1, Number 3.

 Due to ill health, Trobec submitted his resignation to the Vatican as bishop of Saint Cloud on April 15, 1914, and it was accepted by Pope Pius X the following June.
 He was then given the titular see of Lycopolis.
 Trobec spent his retirement living with his sisters at the rectory of the Church of St. Stephen Parish in St. Stephen, Minnesota, where his nephew was pastor.
 James Trobec died there on December 14, 1921, at age 83.

 The James Trobec Arts Center (Kulturni dom Jakoba Trobca) in Polhov Gradec, Slovenia is named for him.